-Arizona law allows a subtraction for qualified crop gifts made during 2011 to one or more charitable organizations.
+Arizona law allows a subtraction for qualified crop gifts made during 2012 to one or more charitable organizations.
 To take this subtraction, all of the following must apply.

-- 1. You must be engaged in the business of farming or processing agricultural crops. - 2.
-The crop must be grown in Arizona. - You made your gift to a charitable organization located in Arizona that is exempt from Arizona income tax.
+- You must be engaged in the business of farming or processing agricultural crops. - 2.
+The crop must be grown in Arizona. - 3.
+You made your gift to a charitable organization located in Arizona that is exempt from Arizona income tax.

-The subtraction is the greater of 80% of the wholesale market price or 80% of the most recent sale price for the contributed crop.
+Beginning with 2012, the subtraction is the greater of the wholesale market price or the most recent sale price for the contributed crop.